HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 This code causes undefined behavior, because `std::cout` wants `char` arrays to be null-terminated.
 If you have ASAN enabled, it will complain about this.
 If not, you'll likely see some garbage characters printed after your string.

+## Exercise 5

+Using a cast to `int` to print character codes, print the code of a null terminator and observe that it's 0.

+Make a non-null-terminated char array, try printing it with `cout` and try observing the breakage (which may or may not happen, since it's UB).
+Now fix it by adding the null terminator.

 ## Languages other than English

 While English strings "just work", as soon as you start adding letters from other languages, or unusual characters such as emojis, you can get issues if you don't know what you're doing.